Litre: Symbol

 Originally, the only symbol for the litre was l (lowercase letter L), following the SI convention that only those unit symbols that abbreviate the name of a person start with a capital letter.
 In many English-speaking countries, however, the most common shape of a handwritten Arabic digit 1 is just a vertical stroke; that is, it lacks the upstroke added in many other cultures.
 Therefore, the digit "1" may easily be confused with the letter "l".
 In some computer typefaces, the two characters are barely distinguishable.
-As a result, L (uppercase letter L) was adopted by the CIPM as an alternative symbol for litre in 1979.
+As a result, L (uppercase letter L) was adopted by the CGPM as an alternative symbol for litre in 1979.
 The United States National Institute of Standards and Technology now recommends the use of the uppercase letter L, a practice that is also widely followed in Canada and Australia.
 In these countries, the symbol L is also used with prefixes, as in mL and μL, instead of the traditional ml and μl used in Europe.
 In the UK and Ireland, as well as the rest of Europe, lowercase l is used with prefixes, though whole litres are often written in full (so, "750 ml" on a wine bottle, but often "1 litre" on a juice carton).
 In 1990, the International Committee for Weights and Measures stated that it was too early to choose a single symbol for the litre.